scotws/LiaraForth/docs/tos_variants.md

 | ROT | 12/30 | **8/20** | **8/20** |
 | SWAP | 8/20 | **5/12** | **5/12** |
 | TUCK | 12/29 | **8/19** | **8/19** |

+Note that except for DROP, the TOS A and TOS Y variants are always faster.
+TOS A and TOS Y are usually the same speed.